The Legacy of Authoritarianism in a Democracy: Introduction

-My empirical strategy is to investigate the impact of the authoritarian rule on political outcomes in the subsequent periods in India.
+My empirical strategy is to investigate the impact of authoritarian rule on political outcomes in the subsequent periods in India.
 I interpret the authoritarian rule between 1975 and 1977 as an exogenous shock to Indian democracy and trace the political responses in subsequent periods.
-I use the universe of election data from the lower house of the parliament (Lok Sabha) between 1962 and 2019 to investigate the political consequences of the authoritarian rule.
+I use the universe of national and state-level election data between 1962 and 2023 to investigate the political consequences of authoritarian rule.

-My main finding is that the authoritarian rule has had a first-order impact on the decline of the political dominance of the then incumbent party, the INC, in India.
+My main finding is that authoritarian rule has had a first-order impact on the decline of the political dominance of the then-incumbent party, the INC, in India.
 Using a difference-in-differences (DID) estimation approach, I document a significantly lower INC vote share and a lesser number of INC candidates winning elections in subsequent years.
-My estimates suggest that the authoritarian rule between 1975 and 1977 accounts for about a four-percentage point decline in the INC's vote share in subsequent elections.
+My estimates suggest that the authoritarian rule between 1975 and 1977 accounts for about a four-percentage point decline in the INC's vote share in the lower house of the Indian parliament (Lok Sabha) election in subsequent years.
 Furthermore, the draconian rule can explain as much as a 28-percentage point drop in the INC candidates' probability of winning elections in subsequent years.